Festive French seats are live for travel between Dec 14 to early Jan* – book in advance to save! Ho, ho, gooo…

 Looking to travel from Prague to Paris Austerlitz by train?
 You've come to the right place!

-On average, it takes around 15 hours 37 minutes to travel from Prague to Paris Austerlitz by train, the fastest services can get you there in as little as 12 hours 2 minutes though.
-You'll usually find 20 trains per day running along the 549 miles (883 km) route between these two destinations.
+On average, it takes around 14 hours 3 minutes to travel from Prague to Paris Austerlitz by train, the fastest services can get you there in as little as 11 hours 16 minutes though.
+You'll usually find 16 trains per day running along the 549 miles (883 km) route between these two destinations.
 You’ll need to make 1 change during the journey to Paris Austerlitz, as there currently aren't any direct services on this route.
+You'll probably be hopping onto a Regiojet train to get to Paris Austerlitz, as they are the main operators of services on this route.

 Plan your trip ahead and book your train tickets in advance if you want to snap up the cheapest fares.
 Just start a search in our Journey Planner to view the latest prices for trains from Prague to Paris Austerlitz.